How to Park a Charter Bus in San Antonio

 Japanese Tea Garden

-Parking and admission to the Japanese Tea Garden at Brackenridge Park is completely free.
+Parking and admission to the Japanese Tea Garden at Brackenridge Park are completely free.
 The free admission and beautiful garden views are enticing to many visitors, which can make parking tricky.
 If parking is full, have your bus driver drop your group off at the garden entrance and park at a nearby lot along North St. Mary’s Street.
 Once your group is ready to go, give your driver a call to swing by and pick everyone up.

 San Antonio Botanical Gardens